christopher-besch/homepage/src/articles/16_open_source/open_source.md

 Furthermore, any company with the technical abilities can provide support — not just the original manufacturer.
 This most dearly matters to security critical applications like telecommunication encryption.
 Tetra, for example, is a Closed-Source method of encrypted radio communication.
-Unfortunately because it's source code is kept secret very few people ever looked through it.
+Unfortunately because it's source code is kept secret, very few people ever looked at it.
 Therefore, it is ungodly insecure and has been [hacked](https://www.midnightblue.nl/research/tetraburst) many times in colorfully different ways.
 Too bad, a lot of police and military use it.
 TLS, on the other hand, is an Open-Source encryption software and powers most of the internet.